ionos-cloud/ionosctl/docs/commands/ipblock/update.md

 ## Description

-Use this command to update a specified IpBlock.
+Use this command to update the properties of an existing IpBlock.

 You can wait for the action to be executed using `--wait` option.